Jeppe Brandrup

-Jeppe Feldsted Brandrup (born 3 June 1985) is a Danish professional football player, currently playing for FC Græsrødderne.
-He can play the positions as right-footed defender and right wingback as well as central midfielder.
+Jeppe Feldsted Brandrup (born 3 June 1985) is a Danish former professional football player.
+He played the positions as right-footed defender and right wingback as well as central midfielder.

 Brandrup played in KB, one of the two clubs behind F.C.
 Copenhagen, since his early childhood.
 While at KB, he made his debut for the Danish youth national teams in September 2001 and played 4 matches at the 2002 UEFA European Under-17 Football Championship.

 Jeppe was promoted to the first team in 2005.
 He debuted on 2005-08-07 against Aarhus GF where he Álvaro Santos on the left winger position.
 Jeppe did not score for FCK.